smmckay/quex-mirror/doc/source/01-basic-concepts/lexical-state-machine.rst

 State Machines
 --------------

 This section discusses state machines.
-An example may be considered in figure :numref:`fig:state-machine-students-life`.
+An graphical representation of an example state machine is shown in :numref:`fig:state-machine-students-life`.
 It displays the slightly idealized daily life of a student.
-His states are 'study', 'eat', and 'sleep' as they are shown as names framed by ellipses.
-The transitions between those states are triggered by finite set of events, namely him becoming 'hungry', 'replete', 'tired', and an alarm clock that 'buzzes'.
-The events are shown as annotations to the arrows indicating state transitions.
+His states are 'study', 'eat', and 'sleep' as they are shown as names framed by *circles*.
+The *arrows* between the states signify transitions between those states which are triggered by finite set of events.
+The events are specified as *annotations to the arrows*, namely: the student feeling *hunger*, *fatigue*, *satiety*, and an alarm clock that 'buzzes'.
+The interpretation goes as follows.
+Assume, the student is in state *sleep*.
+When the alarm clock *buzz*-es, he enters state *study*.
+He continues until *hunger* emerges or he experiences *fatigue*.
+The first event causes him to *eat* the latter causes him to *sleep*, etc.

 .. _fig:state-machine-students-life: